devphp-pmro/devphp-file-download/README.md

-# Create PDF from DomPdf
+# File Download is simple

 To install the library, run the following command: